-ad (c) If the full PRA were applied, we would have major concerns about its compatibility with general accounting principles and the conceptual framework.
+ad (c) If the full PRA was applied, we would have major concerns about its compatibility with general accounting principles and the conceptual framework.
 E.g., it seems difficult to imagine how the revaluation adjustment would comply with the asset/liability definitions and with the principle of not remeasuring equity after initial recognition.

-If the partial PRA were applied, we would have fewer concerns.
-However, under this focus other feasibility issues would arise.
-E.g., the delineation between those exposures that are in the focus and those that are outside requires clear criteria, including an answer as to whether sub-portfolios or proportions of portfolios should be determined for setting this line.
+If the partial PRA was applied, our concerns would be fewer.
+However, under such focus other feasibility issues would arise.
+E.g., the delineation of those exposures that are in the focus and those that are outside requires clear criteria, including an answer as to whether sub-portfolios or proportions of portfolios should be determined for setting this line.